-University of Pennsylvania psychology professor Martin Seligman, drawing on insights from a U.S. Army program that helps soldiers bounce back after trauma, teaches students to think positively about setbacks so they do not learn helplessness.
-This encourages resilience by creating an environment in which both setbacks and successes as positive learning experiences.
+The University of Pennsylvania psychology professor Martin Seligman, drawing on insights from a U.S. Army program that helps soldiers bounce back after trauma, teaches students to think positively about setbacks, so they do not learn helplessness.
+This encourages resilience by creating an environment in which both setbacks and successes are positive learning experiences.

 Your brain wants to find solutions and routines that have succeeded in the past and allow you to repeat those actions again in the future without having to think about them explicitly.
 This is how many habits gradually develop, often with little notice.
 This can result in denial when a bad habit is brought to an addict’s attention, such as long-term prescription painkiller use, for example.

 Unfortunately, the brain mechanisms that develop habits cannot simply learn not to do something.
 Negative goals are doomed to fail because they do not create a desirable set of habits, so the alternative is to set positive goals and habits.
 Cognitive-behavioral therapy (CBT) in addiction recovery helps change negative habits by replacing them with new ones.
 A key to successful behavior change is to make the new behavior something that you will do consistently in that particular situation so that the new behavior becomes associated with that setting.

 CBT approaches have had a high degree of success in the treatment of a variety of difficulties ranging from depression and anxiety disorders to chronic pain and sleep disorders.
 Strengths-Based CBT is a four-step approach to building positive qualities to develop resilience and influence recovery.